-In Croatian jails the prisoners tattoos are correlated with lower IQs and those possessing them demonstrate significantly higher levels of impulsiveness than the non-tattooed prisoners.
-(Pozgain 2004).
+In Croatia prisoners, tattoos correlated with lower IQs and those possessing them demonstrated significantly higher levels of impulsiveness than the non-tattooed group (Pozgain 2004).

 An overview of autopsy reports also revealed that persons with tattoos appear to die earlier than those without.
 A negative tattoo may suggest a predisposition to violent death, but is eclipsed by the presence of any tattoo (Carson 2014).